-Last update: June 27th, 2019 at 7:00 am
+Last update: October 15th, 2019 at 1:07 pm

+Dust Storm Across the Persian Gulf and Saudi Arabia.
 Dust storms that blanketed Iraq in previous days have pushed south and east on Thursday, March 27, 2003.
-In this Moderate Resolution Imaging Spectroradiometer (MODIS) image from the Aqua satellite, the dust hangs over the Persian Gulf (center), Saudi Arabia (bottom) and washes over the mountainous terrain of western Iran (right of center).
+Therefore In this Moderate Resolution Imaging Spectroradiometer (MODIS) image from the Aqua satellite.
+Also the dust hangs over the Persian Gulf (center), Saudi Arabia (bottom) and washes over the mountainous terrain of western Iran (right of center).

 In southern Iraq, a few thermal anomalies have been detected by MODIS and are marked in red.
 Associated with these “hot spots” are brownish-black smoke plumes, the dark color indicating they are likely coming from burning oil.